When Robotics Meets Wireless Communications: An Introductory Tutorial

-The aerodynamics of airplanes are significantly complex and nonlinear.
+The aerodynamics of airplanes are significantly more complex and nonlinear.
 Since this is an elementary tutorial, we will present only a high-level simplified dynamic model that can be used for trajectory planing, as well as one linearized dynamic model.
 In the absence of wind, a simplified nonlinear dynamic model describing the fixed-wing UAV motion is \cite{fixed-wingBook1}:

 where $g$ is the gravitational constant, $S$ is the planform area of the wing, $C_{D_0}$ is the zero lift drag, $K$ is the induced drag factor, $m$ is the mass of the airplane, and $\rho$ is the air density.
 The input to this model is the lift coefficient\footnote{Note that the physical fixed-wing UAV is controlled via its thrust and the three control surfaces (aileron, elevator, and rudder).
-Hence, even if $C_L$ constitutes the input to the model, in practice it is not directly controlled.} $C_L$, the thrust $F_{thrust}$, and the roll $\phi$. $\dot{p}_n$ and $\dot{p}_e$ are the speeds along the north and east axes, respectively, and $\dot{h}$ is the altitude speed measured w.r.t. to the negative direction of the down axis. $F_{lift}$ and $F_{drag}$ are the lift and drag forces experienced by the plane.
+Hence, even if $C_L$ constitutes the input to the model, in practice it is not directly controlled.} $C_L$, the thrust $F_{\rm thrust}$, and the roll $\phi$. $\dot{p}_n$ and $\dot{p}_e$ are the speeds along the north and east axes, respectively, and $\dot{h}$ is the altitude speed measured w.r.t. to the negative direction of the down axis. $F_{lift}$ and $F_{\rm drag}$ are the lift and drag forces experienced by the plane.
 Finally, $V_a$ is the air speed of the airplane.

-The constant altitude and the airspeed scenario (i.e., $\dot{h}=0$ and $\dot{V}_a=0$) are common and of particular importance for \ac{CaTP} applications.
+The constant altitude and the airspeed scenario (i.e. $\dot{h}=0$ and $\dot{V}_a=0$) are common and of particular importance for \ac{CaTP} applications.
 In this case, we have $\gamma=0$, $\dot{\gamma}=0$, and $F_{thrust}=F_{drag}$.
-The dynamic model (\ref{eq:fixed-wing:1}) reduces to the kinematic model:
+The dynamic model (\ref{eq:fixed-wing:1})-(\ref{eq:fixed-wing:1d}) reduces to the kinematic model:

-Note that (\ref{eq:fixed-wing:2}) is the same model as the unicycle model (\ref{kin:uni}).
 With this kinematic model, the paths are usually composed of straight lines and circular arcs \cite{Lugo-CardenasICUAS2014}.
 The simplified models (\ref{eq:fixed-wing:1}) and (\ref{eq:fixed-wing:2}) are practical, but they do not describe the pitch angle $\theta$.
 This can be an issue for some \ac{CaTP} since the variations in the orientation of the antenna mounted on the fixed-wing \ac{UAV} cannot be fully determined without the pitch $\theta$.